-Building air movement is a function of the air pressure, momentum, and density.
-The velocity of air discharged from a one-foot diameter opening drops to ten percent of its initial velocity within thirty feet from the opening.
-Stack effect causes cool and dry air to enter the building at the ground floor level as warm, moist (less dense) air rises to the underside of the roof, resulting in a vertical pressure difference with respect to the building exterior.
+Building air movement is a function of air pressure, momentum, and density.

+Air discharged from a one-foot diameter opening travels 30-feet (30-diameters) before being reduced to ten percent of its initial velocity.

+Stack effect causes denser cool and dry air to enter the building at the ground floor level as warm, moist (less dense) air rises to the underside of the roof, resulting in a vertical pressure difference with respect to the building exterior.
 With equal supply and exhaust flows, a neutral pressure level, or "null point", would occur at or below the mezzanine floor level.
-Above the null point, air exfiltrate out (positive pressure) of the building and conversely infiltrate (negative pressure) into the building below the null point.
+Above the null point, air exfiltrates out (positive pressure) of the building and conversely infiltrates (negative pressure) into the building below the null point.

-The dryer section hoods are greatly affected by stack effect.
+Dryer section hoods are greatly affected by stack effect because the air temperature is higher inside the hood.
 Increasing the hood exhaust or reducing the supply flow rates raises the null point.
 Decreasing exhaust or increasing supply flows lowers the null point.
 Opening doors below the null point introduces more air into the enclosure, which is comparable to increasing the supply flow and in turn lowering the null point.
 Opening a felt-loading door, above the null point, is equivalent to increasing the exhaust flow rate and raising the null point, even though hot and humid air would be "dumped" into the machine room.